 Fellow Since 2000

-This profile was prepared when Ali Hasan was elected to the Ashoka Fellowship in 2000.
+This description of Ali Hasan's work was prepared when Ali Hasan was elected to the Ashoka Fellowship in 2000.

 With the downward transfer of the administration of poverty alleviation programs, increasing pressure is being put upon officials at local levels to be able to account for the funds and their outcomes.
 Ali is building on existing institutions at the village level and creating a set of management improvements that will ensure that these devolved programs are effective both in reaching the target group and in empowering them in the long-term.